 Adam Lent, NLGN; Danny Kruger, Legatum Institute; Connor Ryan, Sutton Trust; David Knott, Cabinet Office; Dr Albert Bandura, Stanford; Geoff Mulgan, Nesta; Dr Ralf Schwarzer, Freie Universität Berlin; Prof. Kate Lorig, Stanford; Giles Gibbons, Good Business; Kate Stanley, NSPCC; Sam Freedman, Teach First; Tiago Peixoto, World Bank; Jennifer Wallace, Carnegie; Jane Mansour, Labour Market Expert; Anand Shukla, Brightside; Athol Halle, Groundswell; Chris Wright, Catch 22; Louise Mycroft, Northern College; Penelope Gibbs, Transform Justice; Richard Holmes, Barnwood Trust; Cormac Russell, Nurture Development.

 Nesta and Osca have been working in this area for many years.
-In 2017 they decided to pool their expertise to create the conditions for ‘good help’ practitioners to be identified, better understood and used as a basis for changing mainstream services and social programmes.
+In 2017 they decided to pool their expertise to create the conditions for good help practitioners to be identified, better understood and used as a basis for changing mainstream services and social programmes.
 Since then, Osca have founded a non-profit dedicated to this mission: Good Help.